Skip to content

 Introduction

-The Changelog documents all notable changes to FastAPI Boilerplate, organized by version.
+The Changelog documents all notable changes to the Fastro FastAPI boilerplate, organized by version.
 For releases before v0.18.0, see GitHub releases.

 For the full narrative on each release — rationale, decisions, migration guide — see the corresponding GitHub release page.